November - December 2025

 Mira’s residency was in partnership with Untitled Art Miami Beach

 Mira Dayal’s background as a writer and editor is central to her artistic practice, profoundly shaping how she thinks about form and intention.
 “I think of visual art as a language,” she says.
-“You could say that I’m ‘editing’ the physical materials, concepts, and immaterial ideas and formal languages I’m working with.
-I’m manipulating systems of meaning, trying to say things with them, or sharpen what has been said.”
+“You could say that I’m ‘editing’ the physical materials, immaterial concepts,and formal languages I’m working with.
+I manipulate systems of meaning, say other things with them, or sharpen what has been said.”

-In her ongoing series “Language Objects,” Dayal creates delicate steel sculptures that evoke tools and materialsassociated with writing, memory, and narrative.
-Through these pared-down forms, she invites viewers to slow down, look closely, and consider how the structures of language that surround us—from ancient scripts tocontemporary artificial intelligence—inform how meaning is made.
-In doing so, the work draws attention to the many systems that lie beneath our ability to communicate.
+In her ongoing series “Language Objects,” Dayal creates steel sculptures that evoke tools and materials associated with writing, memory, and narrative.
+Through these pared-down forms, she invites viewers to slow down, look closely, and think associatively.
+These works consider how the histories and structures of language—from ancient seals to contemporary artificial intelligence—inform how meaning is made.
+In doing so, the series also creates new systems of meaning.

-The winner of the 2025 Fountainhead Residency Untitled Artist Prize, Dayal spent her time in Miami preparing for her solo booth at Untitled Art Fair with Spencer Brownstone Gallery, while also immersing herself in the city’s coastal rhythm and forging new connections within the local arts community.
+The winner of the 2025 Fountainhead Residency Untitled Artist Prize, Dayal spent her time in Miami preparing for upcoming exhibitions and presenting her work at Untitled Art Fair with Spencer Brownstone Gallery, while also immersing herself in the city’s coastal rhythm and forging new connections within the local arts community.
 “It feels like I’m planting lots of seeds here, and I’m excited to see what grows,” she said.

 Words by Salomé Gómez-Upegui